nvim-neorocks/luarocks-tag-release/README.md

 > This action is a work in progress and may be moved to another oragnisation.

 Publishes packages to [LuaRocks](https://luarocks.org/) when a git tag is pushed.
-No need to add a rockspec to your repo for each release (or at all).
+No need to add a rockspec to your repository for each release (or at all).

 ## Features